Anne-Marie Schleiner

 Anne-Marie Schleiner (born 1970) is a theorist, an educator, a new media and performance artist, a hacktivist, a scholar, a gamer, and a curator.
 Her work is focused on gender construction, ludic activism, situationist theory, political power struggles, experimental gaming design theory, urban play, the United States Military, avatar gender reification, the global south, and feminist film theory.

 Schleiner's work is influenced by contemporary art, dada, 1970s performance art, net art, and conceptual art.

 Early life and education

 Schleiner was born in 1970 in Providence, Rhode Island.

 In 1992, Schleiner received her B.A. in studio arts at the University of California, Santa Cruz.
-She continued her education by receiving her MFA in computers in fine art from the CADRE Program at San Jose State University Her dissertation, "Ludic Mutation: The Player's Power to Change the Game" was written under the supervision of Professor Dr. Mireille D. Rosello at the Amsterdam School for Cultural Analysis at the University of Amsterdam and submitted in 2012.
+She continued her education by receiving her MFA in computers in fine art from the CADRE Program at San Jose State University Her doctoral dissertation, "Ludic Mutation: The Player's Power to Change the Game" was written under the supervision of Professor Dr. Mireille D. Rosello at the Amsterdam School for Cultural Analysis at the University of Amsterdam and submitted in 2012.